bestarch-ae/neon-proxy/mempool/README.md

 2. For each chain ID, there is a pool of transaction (`chain pool`) that is sorted by gas price and holds transactions ready for execution.
 Each sender can only have one transaction in this queue, ensuring that no two transactions from the same sender are executed simultaneously.
-3. Each sender has its own set of pools for each sender (`sender pool`) with queues for managing transactions scheduled for execution.
+3. Each sender has its own pool of transactions (`sender pool`) with queues for managing transactions scheduled for execution.
 These are divided into two categories:
     - **Pending queue**: Contains transactions starting with the one whose nonce equals the sender's current transaction count.
 Subsequent transactions must have consecutive nonces.